How to convert MapInfo to Shapefile (MIF/MID to SHP)

 7. View the Output Dataset

-To view the output dataset, click on the @Value(NeighName) writer feature type to open the popup menu, then click on the Open Containing Folder button.
+To view the output dataset, click on the @Value(NeighName) writer feature type to open the mini toolbar, then click on the Open Containing Folder button.

 openfolder.png

-In the Output folder, there will be a shapefile containing all the parks for each neighborhood.
+In the Output folder, a shapefile will be created containing all the parks for each neighborhood.

 outputdata.png